UEFA Euro 1992 final: Summary

 The final took place at the Nya Ullevi in Gothenburg on 26 June 1992 in front of 37,800 people.
 Germany made the stronger start with chances to score falling to Reuter and Buchwald, both of which were saved by Schmeichel.
 In the 18th minute, Vilfort took possession of the ball with a strong tackle on Brehme before passing it to Povlsen.
 He played it diagonally backwards in-field to the edge of the Germany penalty area where Jensen struck it first time, past Illgner high into the net to give Denmark a 1–0 lead with his second international goal in 48 games.
 Four minutes later, Schmeichel dived full-length to save a strike from Klinsmann.
-Effenburg then received the ball from a hooked Klinsmann pass midway into the Denmark half who ran with it before shooting from the edge of the penalty area but Schmeichel pushed the ball out.
+Effenberg then received the ball from a hooked Klinsmann pass midway into the Denmark half who ran with it before shooting from the edge of the penalty area but Schmeichel pushed the ball out.

 Soon after half-time, Germany made their first substitution of the match with Doll coming on to replace Sammer.
 Midway through the second half, Denmark's John Sivebæk was brought off in favour of Claus Christiansen.
 In the 71st minute, Vilfort received the ball from Christofte before running into the Germany penalty area but struck his shot wide of the far post.
 Nielsen cleared a Klinsmann cross to prevent Riedle from scoring, before Klinsmann himself out-jumped two Denmark defenders to head a cross goal-bound but Schmeichel tipped it over the crossbar.
 With twelve minutes of the match remaining, a clearance from Helmer was headed by Sivebæk to Vilfort who dragged the ball back and away from two converging Germany defenders and struck a left-footed shot off the bottom of the post and into the Germany goal past a diving Illgner to make it 2–0.
 That remained the final score and Denmark secured their first European Championship.